jilliancahill/Getting-And-Cleaning-Data/CodeBook.md

     + LAYING

 ## Measurements
 The remaining columns are measurements taken by the smartphone for each Subject and Activity.
+As mentioned above, these represent the average measurement for each Subject for each Activity.

 * TimeBodyAccelerometerMeanX
 * TimeBodyAccelerometerMeanY